14 Best Basement Flooring Options Right Now

 Depending on the look you have in mind, you can always find something that will blend with your basement interiors perfectly.

-Nevertheless, they are more expensive than regular broadlooms (wall to wall carpet) but still cheaper than hard surfaces.
-Also, it’s not recommended for use on steps as ideally matching wall to wall carpet is preferable.
+Nevertheless, they are more expensive than regular broadlooms (wall-to-wall carpet) but still cheaper than hard surfaces.
+Also, it’s not recommended for use on steps as ideally matching wall-to-wall carpet is preferable.

-Lastly, carpet tiles do not fare well in moist environments as the pressure sensitive adhesive tends to lose its strength over time.
+Lastly, carpet tiles do not fare well in moist environments as the pressure-sensitive adhesive tends to lose its strength over time.

 Pros